tsduck/tsduck/src/doc/building.md

 $ make CXX=g++-11 CC=gcc-11 GCC=gcc-11 CPP="gcc-11 -E" AR=gcc-ar-11 ...
 ~~~

+Since `make` uses the environment for the initial values of its variables,
+it is also possibe to define them as environment variables in some initialization
+script instead of using such a complex `make` command..

 #### NetBSD example

 As of this writing, the most recent version of NetBSD is 9.3, which comes with